MSI

 LinkedIn

 Injection molding has been a popular manufacturing process for many years.
-Injection molded parts are found in every home, business, and vehicle.
+Injection-molded parts are found in every home, business, and vehicle.
 Today’s custom injection molding process benefits from many breakthroughs that have resulted in a more predictable and cost-effective process and high-quality parts.

-What is Injection Molding?
+What is Custom Injection Molding?

-Injection molding is considered a critical backbone industry.
+Custom injection molding is considered a critical backbone industry.
 Plastic is the most common material used.
 Pellets are automatically fed into the injection molder, melted, and injected into a mold.
 The cooled parts are automatically removed from the mold.
 Many small parts can be produced at the same time in molds with multiple cavities.

 7 Super Facts About Custom Injection Molding